 The talkback microphone is practically a must in professional studios.
 It allows for easy communication between the control room to the live rooms and iso-booths.

-The talkback microphone picks up sound in the control room and send audio to any number of live rooms and/or iso-booths.
+The talkback microphone picks up sound in the control room and sends audio to any number of live rooms and/or iso-booths.

-Note that recording microphones are already being used in the booths and so there’s no need for a “live room talkback mic.”
+Note that recording microphones are already being used in the booths, so there's no need for a “live room talkback mic.”
 The “talkback” refers to the producers/engineers talking back to the talent.

 What Kind Of Microphones Are Used For Talkback Microphones?